Help Youngsters Prepare For The World Of Work

 This link offers a tool kit to help employers to design and deliver work experience.
 It includes programme templates, examples of innovative projects, and case studies.

-OVERVIEW Apprentices can be new or current employees, aged 16 years or over.
+Apprentices can be new or current employees, aged 16 years or over.
 Their training combines work with studying for a work-based qualification – ranging from GCSEs or equivalent up to degree level.
 Apprenticeships last from one to four years, depending on the qualification involved.
 Grants plus funding for training are available to employers (in England and Wales) for taking on apprentices.
 Separate provisions apply in Scotland (see below).

-Apprentices must be paid at least the minimum wage; they must work with experienced staff and learn job-specific skills; and must study for a work-based qualification during their working week at a college or training organisation The National Apprenticeship Service oversees all apprenticeship training and will confirm if there’s a relevant apprenticeships’ framework and you can register your interest in wishing to employee an apprentice with them.
+Apprentices must be paid at least the minimum wage; they must work with experienced staff and learn job-specific skills; and must study for a work-based qualification during their working week at a college or training organisation The National Apprenticeship Service oversees all apprenticeship training and will confirm if there’s a relevant apprenticeships’ framework and you can register your interest in wishing to employ an apprentice with them.

 Identify a relevant training organisation dealing with apprenticeships.
 Training agencies will handle your apprentice’s training, qualification and assessment.
 They will also advertise your apprenticeship position for you.